joksdz/HackerManNotes-obs/main/Networking/Network security.md

 While these capabilities are increasingly becoming the standard for most companies, NGFWs can do more.

 ### Threat-focused NGFW
-hese firewalls include all the capabilities of a traditional NGFW and also provide advanced threat detection and remediation.
+These firewalls include all the capabilities of a traditional NGFW and also provide advanced threat detection and remediation.
 With a threat-focused NGFW you can:

 - **Know which assets are most at risk** with complete context awareness
 - **Quickly react to attacks** with intelligent security automation that sets policies and hardens your defenses dynamically